hmc-soft/mvc/README.md

 ## About
 A Simple MVC Framework focused on elegant fast code.

+## Note
+This project is currently under pretty heavy development and should maybe not be considered ready for production.

 ## Credits
 Originally based on _Simple MVC Framework_ by David Carr